TaimurHasan/ExpressNoteTaker/README.md

 <a name="usage"></a>

 ## Usage
-To use this application, please navigate to live deployed version on [Heroku](https://expressnotetakerbytaimur.herokuapp.com/notes)
+To use this application, please navigate to live deployed version on [Heroku](https://expressnotetakerbytaimur.herokuapp.com/notes) <br/>
+1. From the main page, click the 'Get Started' button to navigate to the notes page.
+2. Click on the 'Note Title' or 'Note Text' section to begin writing your note.
+3. To save a note, click the Save icon, which will appear in the top right of the screen.
+4. To delete a note, click the Trash icon, which will appear next to the respective note in the left-hand column, assuming it was previously saved.

 <a name="license"></a>
 ## License